NEU-SNS/moby/index.markdown

 # Moby

-Moby solves this using a bi-modal design, using the Internet to establish trust among users and prepare them for blackouts.
+Moby solves this using a bi-modal design: using the Internet to establish trust among users and prepare them for blackouts.

 ![Bi-modal design](/assets/bimodal.png){:class="img-responsive"}